kjvenky/starter-kit-node/README.md

 1. We are using `winston` and `morgon` for logging
 2. Please read [this link](http://www.jyotman.xyz/post/logging-in-node.js-done-right) before proceeding furthur.
 3. All server logs can be seen in cloud-watch in AWS, in the foleder `SERVICE_NAME-service`
+4. Deployment automatically creates a log folder in AWS Cloudwatch.
+You can into your AWS account and check the logs.

 ## This starter kit uses two tutorials for setting up this:
 https://www.codementor.io/olatundegaruba/nodejs-restful-apis-in-10-minutes-q0sgsfhbd